arnavarora1710/todoer/README.md

 ## todoer
-### concurrent task graph for pemdas in c++
+### concurrent task graph in c++
 want to practice modern c++ and experiment with concurrency in action.

-idea is to represent arithmetic expressions as a task graph and run nodes independently in parallel with a smart scheduler.
+idea is to build a PEMDAS interpreter: represent arithmetic expressions as a task graph and run nodes independently in parallel with a smart scheduler.

 want to get practice with:
 - C++17/20 concurrency features (futures, promises, atomic/condition vars)